List of Hollyoaks spinoffs: Hollyoaks Does Come Dine with Me

 2015 series based on the Channel 4 evening programme Come Dine with Me.
 The series aired at 7:30pm on E4 during the 20th Anniversary Week.
 Jimmy McKenna (Jack Osborne), Jessica Fox (Nancy Osborne), Kieron Richardson (Ste Hay), Kirsty Leigh Porter (Leela Lomax), Jessica Ellis (Tegan Lomax) and Jacqueline Boatswain (Simone Loveday) were the Hollyoaks stars that took part.
 The series was revived in 2020 for the 25th anniversary of Hollyoaks, with Gary Lucy (Luke Morgan), Ruby O'Donnell (Peri Lomax), Rishi Nair (Sami Maalik), Jorgie Porter (Theresa McQueen) and Jeremy Edwards (Kurt Benson) competing.
+Once again, the series was brought back in 2025 to celebrate the 30th anniversary of Hollyoaks, with Charlie Wernham (Robbie Roscoe), Isabelle Smith (Francine Osborne), Anya Lawrence (Vicky Grant), Nicole Barber-Lane (Myra McQueen) and James Redmond (Rory Finnigan) competing.

-Online spin-offs
+Online spinoffs

 Hollyoaks: The Morning After the Night Before

-Josh Ashworth heads off to party with Dave Colburn in Manchester in the on-line spin-off which features the down side to binge drinking.
+Josh Ashworth heads off to party with Dave Colburn in Manchester in the on-line spinoff which features the down side to binge drinking.

 Hollyoaks: Freshers

 Freshers is a 2010 online drama following the lives of the fresher students before they begin at Hollyoaks Community College.
 Like The Morning After the Night Before, several characters' social networking websites were created, this time using Facebook.
 The series featured the return of Lee Hunter, and debut of new characters Jamil Fadel, Leanne Holiday and Doug Carter.
 It also starred Charlotte Lau, India Longford, Texas Longford and Dave Colburn.
 A return also featured Bombhead.